 What is CBG used for?

 Being the “mother” cannabinoid, CBG is believed to have unique medicinal properties that may help in treating many chronic health issues.
 Although CBG is still being studied, research has discovered a lot of therapeutic potential in improving human health.

 - Anti-microbial effects: Discovered while testing CBG against the strains of Staphylococcus aureus bacterium (Staph), researchers found the anti-microbial properties in CBG to be effective in fighting infection.

 - Anti-inflammatory effects: According to a 2013 study, scientists successfully treated inflammatory bowel disease in mice with the anti-inflammatory properties of CBG cannabinoid.
-After clinical trials on humans, it was discovered that CBG can be used for treating many inflammatory conditions.
+After clinical trials on humans, it was discovered that CBG may be used for treating many inflammatory conditions.